clobrano/raffaello/README.md

 Raffaello - output colorizer
 ============================

-Raffaello colorizes the output stream of any command-line tool (gcc/g++, cmake, dmesg, syslog, etc.), making it easier to read.
+Raffaello colorizes the output stream of any command-line tool (e.g. gcc/g++, cmake, dmesg, syslog and custom), making it easier to read.

 ## Usage